SedapnyaTidur/GSDL/README.md

 # GSDL
 General Downloader

-Coming soon on January 2021.
+Coming soon on February 2021.
+(Have to postpone because of bugs)

 Requires a unix-like shell.